Aviation SMS Implementations Are Result of Many Small Actions

 4 – Formal Communication Tools

 If I were to choose one area in aviation SMS implementations that is absolutely the most critical component of regular interaction, it would clearly be communication.
 Data shows that it is the Human Factor responsible for most safety incidents.
-Considering that Human Factors account for approximately 70% of all safety incidents, then lack of communication is perhaps the single biggest hazard in the aviation industry.
+Considering that human factors account for approximately 70% of all safety incidents, a lack of communication is perhaps the single biggest hazard in the aviation industry.

 Lack of communication will ruin relationships between employees and safety management teams, as well as with upper management and employees.
 Formal communication tools give everyone a space to stay current on the same exact information (such as online safety message board or group chat) and have formal rules of communication (such as submitting safety reports).